Evenamide

 Evenamide (INN) (developmental code names NW-3509, NW-3509A) is a selective voltage-gated sodium channel blocker, including (and not limited to) subtypes Na_{v}1.3, Na_{v}1.7, and Na_{v}1.8, which is described as an antipsychotic and is under development by Newron Pharmaceuticals as an add-on therapy for the treatment of schizophrenia.
 The drug has shown efficacy in animal models of psychosis, mania, depression, and aggression.
-It has completed phase I clinical trials, and phase II clinical trials will be commenced in the third quarter of 2015.